True Autumn: The Ultimate Guide

 There’s plenty of depth in the palette to create warm smoky eyes, and deep russet or berries for a dramatic lip.

-Matte finishes work beautifully with this muted palette, but metallic finishes that echo your golds and bronzes are also good, in liners, shadows, even lipsticks or blushes (though probably not all together).
+Matte finishes work beautifully with this muted palette, but metallic golds and bronzes are also lovely, in liners, shadows, even lipsticks or blushes (though not necessarily all together).

-While a metallic blush can work, skin highlighters are best avoided.
+While a metallic blush can work, skin highlighters are not ideal.
 At your draping, in your own colours, you would have seen your skin looking young and smooth and perfect, and not shiny or dewy.
 That’s your best skin.

-Highlighters will just serve to dull your eyes and make you look sweaty or oily.
+Highlighters have the potential to dull your eyes and make you look sweaty or oily.

 If you’re getting married, congratulations!

 Wearing your suit or dress and accessories (like a boutonnière or bouquet) in your colours will bring out your best on your wedding day.